AnyBody/tutorials/Scaling/lesson2.md

 # Lesson 2: Including a Custom Scaling Function into Your Model

-This lesson explains how we can use our own custom scaling function, which we designed in Lesson 1 and combine it with the overall human body scaling laws.
+This lesson explains how to use your own custom scaling function designed in Lesson 1 and combine it with the overall human body scaling laws, so anthropometric scaling and subject-specific scaling are combined.

+Shortly explained, the sections in this lesson are as follows:

+- **Prepare the base model**: Opening the Standing Human Model and preparing the model for subject-specific scaling.

+- **Include your custom scaling function**: Add your custom scaling function to personalize a single segment (the femur).

+- **Include a mirrored custom scaling function**: Apply the same custom scaling to the opposite femur by mirroring the original scaling function.

 ```{seealso}
 This lesson uses the human body scaling laws presented in the AMMR, thus